CRIMINAL CONVICTION CONSEQUENCES

 John was able to resolve my application to accelerate with the district attorney and was instrumental in ensuring that I didn’t have to go to prison and was always very quick to respond back to me.
 I will forever hold a great deal of gratitude and respect for all that he has done for me being a Veteran. – Brian Bedford

 Being convicted of a felony in Oklahoma is one of the most serious consequences one can face, especially with the collateral consequences that come from a felony conviction.
 The most well-known consequence of a felony conviction is obvious, incarceration, which can consist of a year or less time in a county jail, or up to life in prison.

 The first step to help seeking a resolution of your case that does not involve prison or a conviction is to hire an experienced Oklahoma criminal defense attorney.
-Cannon Law Firm is dedicated to Fierce Advocacy for those facing criminal charges or probation violations in Oklahoma.
+CANNON & ASSOCIATES is dedicated to Fierce Advocacy for those facing criminal charges or probation violations in Oklahoma.
 Once you have hired an Oklahoma Criminal Defense Attorney, you can begin to build your defense, tell your story, and seek to avoid a conviction.

 Types of Convictions

 Misdemeanors are less serious crimes, which carry no more than a year in jail.
 Felony crimes have a broad range of punishment, from a short prison sentence all the way to life in prison, or even the death penalty for capital murder.
 Substantial fines and restitution, to make victims whole, can be imposed in felony cases in addition to the length of time one can be sentenced to prison for felony crimes.
 The fines imposed in felony cases are potentially far greater than one-thousand dollars.